 To cook this one without a thermal cooker, place the dates, seed butter, milk and vanilla into a saucepan and cook over a low heat, whilst whisking regularly until the mixture is well melted – the dates will still be quite large.
 Add in the banana and continue to cook, whilst whisking for a further 2 minutes.
-Then transfer the whole mix to a blender or processor, then process until smooth.
+Then transfer the whole mix to a blender or processor, then process until fairly smooth.

 Scrape into a line 20×20 baking tray and use a spatula to smooth out and press down into the tin.